Toward Reliability in the NISQ Era: Robust Interval Guarantee for Quantum Measurements on Approximate States: Robustness Intervals

-where for the lower bound the maximization is replaced with a minimization.
-A closed form solution to these SDPs can then be derived by expressing it in terms of a binary quantum hypothesis testing problem.
-Thus, Theorem~\ref{thm:main} provides an interval which is guaranteed to contain the true expectation value $\langle A \rangle_\sigma$ of an observable $A\in\cL(\cH)$ under a target state $\sigma$.
-In other words, it provides thresholds on the value of that expectation value when only an approximation of the state $\sigma$, the state $\rho$, is provided.
-Stemming from the formulation as an SDP, these bounds are tight for pure states in the sense that, for each bound, there exists an observable $A$ with expectation $\langle A \rangle_\rho$ and whose expectation under $\sigma$ saturates the bound.
+\end{thm} We remark that, although used in a different context, this technique is conceptually similar to the result presented in Theorem 1 of Ref.~\cite{weber2021optimal} for adversarial robustness of quantum classification.
+Stemming from the formulation as an SDP, these bounds are tight for pure states in the sense that, for each bound, there exists an observable $A$ with expectation $\langle A \rangle_\rho$ under $\rho$ and whose expectation under $\sigma$ saturates the bound.
 In Appendix~\ref{sec:appendix-tightness}, we give a formal, constructive proof for this statement.
-Furthermore, in practice, it is typically not feasible to measure the exact expectation value $\langle A\rangle_\rho$ due to finite sampling errors, measurement noise, and other experimental imperfections.
-For this reason, one needs to rely on bounds which contain the exact value with high probability.
-This can be accounted for in the bounds from Theorem~\ref{thm:main} by noting that they are monotonic in $\langle A\rangle_\rho$, whose exact value can thus be replaced by a corresponding lower or upper bound.
-Finally, it is worth noting that, if one has access to an estimate of the fidelity, i.e. some $\epsilon > 0$ with $\cF(\rho,\,\sigma) \geq 1 - \epsilon$, this interval can be calculated by merely postprocessing of previous measurement results, and hence does not cause any computational overhead.
+Furthermore, in practice, it is typically not feasible to measure the exact value of $\langle A\rangle_\rho$ due to finite sampling errors, measurement noise, and other experimental imperfections.
+For this reason, one needs to rely on confidence intervals which contain the exact value of $\langle A\rangle_\rho$ with high probability.
+This can be accounted for in the bounds from Theorem~\ref{thm:main} by noting that they are monotonic in $\langle A\rangle_\rho$, what allows us to replace the exact value by bounds which hold with high probability.
+Finally, it is worth noting that, if one has access to an estimate of the fidelity, i.e. some $\epsilon > 0$ with $\cF(\rho,\,\sigma) \geq 1 - \epsilon$, this interval can be calculated by merely postprocessing previous measurement results, and hence does not cause any computational overhead.